matplotlib/matplotlib/doc/devel/api_changes.rst

      items were never type hinted in the first place and were added to this file instead.
 For removed items that were not in the stub file, only deleting from the allowlist is required.

+.. _pending-deprecation:

+Pending deprecations
+^^^^^^^^^^^^^^^^^^^^

+If the deprecation is introduced as part of implementing an alternative, then the deprecation is marked as pending and introduced one meso release after the feature.

+For example, if the feature is released in 3.Y, then code that should be deprecated because of the feature is marked with the appropriate deprecation decorator and the following settings:
+* the *pending* parameter is set to ``True``
+* the *removal* parameter is left blank

+Once the version with the feature (e.g. 3.Y) has been released, the pending deprecation is introduced.
+The decorator should be updated such that:
+* *pending* is set to ``False``
+* *since* is set to the next meso release (3.Y+1)
+* *removal* is set to at least 2 versions after (3.Y+3) introduction.

+Pending deprecations are documented in the :ref:`API change notes <api_whats_new>` in the same manner as introduced and expired deprecations.
+The notice should include *pending deprecation* in the title.

 .. redirect-from:: /devel/coding_guide#new-features-and-api-changes